 Back-Action Sidelocks removed to show internal mechanism.
 Note the rearward-facing mainspring.
 This layout requires less steel to be removed from the bar of the action than does a Bar Action.
 It is consequently stronger---more suitable for use in double rifles.

 Bar Action Sidelock:

 Purdey Bar Action Sidelock.
-Note the revealing pin locating the apex of the leaf spring in the forward end of the bar of the lock.
+Note the retaining pin, locating the apex of the leaf spring, protruding through the forward end of the bar of the lock.

 A Holland & Holland-type Bar Action Sidelock removed from a gun.
 Note that the leaf mainspring runs forward into the bar of the action.
 Capitalizing on the swivel fitted between the lower hook of the mainspring and the forward arm of the tumbler, this layout allows a faster lock time than with a Boxlock (or back-action sidelock).
 The swivel allows the direction of force applied to the hammer to change as the hammer falls, maintaining pressure and even increasing it as the mainspring's energy is released.
 The bar action sidelock can typically be made to look more sleek than a back action sidelock.
 Identified from the exterior by the mainspring locating pin at the forward end of the bar of the lockplate.

 A Holland & Holland Hand-Detachable Sidelock.
 The hand-removable, crank-headed, crosspin screw cinches both opposing lockplates together into the head of the stock---and may be removed for cleaning and/or inspection without tools.